m-vishnuraj/Calculator/README.md

 # Calculator App

-A sleek, dark-themed calculator application with a modern interface.
+A sleek calculator application with a modern interface.

 ## Screenshots